myoung34/homelab/README.md

   * Netboot.xyz - This is how I flash my talos easily.
 I build MAC's per node to a file.
 Some are ARM64, some are AMD64
   * `synology-ups-datadog` - custom script to send UPS metrics to datadog via Zapier, because of a [bug in go snmp](https://github.com/DataDog/integrations-core/issues/10899)
   * Vault - my way of handling secrets.
 Backed by Minio for cost/local reasons
-  * traefik - How i expose services both from nomad but also kubernetes.
-Just a preference
+  * traefik - How i expose services from nomad using consul discovery.
   * minio - local s3 compatible system.
 I use it for backups (see `k8s/prod/workflows`) and vault
 * Kubernetes cluster
   * Runs on talos across a mixture of Raspberry Pi 4's and Rock Pi X (To get some AMD64 in there) on [pirack's](https://www.uctronics.com/uctronics-for-raspberry-pi-rack-with-micro-hdmi-adapter-boards-19-1u-rack-mount-supports-1-4-units-of-raspberry-pi-4-model-b-u6128.html) powered by PoE